Skilled Nursing and Rehabilitation Centers

 - 24-hour medical staff, therapists and an ombudsman

 Many long-term care facilities have medical equipment, electronic beds and pharmacies onsite to accommodate their patients' needs.
-Some nursing homes also provide specialized care for patients that suffer from dementia, such as Alzheimer's disease.
+Some skilled nursing and rehabilitation centers also provide specialized care for patients that suffer from dementia, such as Alzheimer's disease.